-- 1. When it is determined that a resident has violated a term of this Contract or any other Residence Life or University rule, regulation, or procedure, he/she is subject to: (a) administrative action as defined in the Residence Hall Contract Handbook; and/or (b) disciplinary action as defined in the Judicial Code; and/or (c) financial responsibility for any damage, theft or loss in accordance with established procedures; and/or (d) assessment of additional charges by ORL when the individual fails to comply with a limited number of expectations and procedures, as specified by ORL. - 2.
-When an allegation of violation of a rule, regulation, or procedure is received, and the established administrative review process to terminate the Residence Hall Contract and Handbook, is initiated, the resident will be provided the following procedural safeguards: (a) notice of the violation charged and (b) an opportunity to present his/her version of the incident.
-Administrative action by ORL under this Contract may range from a verbal or written warning to termination of residential community services.
-These administrative actions taken may not result in a disciplinary record. - 3.
+1. When it is determined that a resident has violated a term of this Contract or any other Residence Life or University rule, regulation, or procedure, he/she is subject to: (a) administrative action as defined in the

+Residence Hall Contract Handbook; and/or (b) disciplinary action as defined in Code of Conduct; and/or (c) financial responsibility for any damage, theft or loss in accordance with established procedures; and/or (d) assessment of additional charges by ORL when the individual fails to comply with a limited number of expectations and procedures, as specified by ORL.

+- 2. When an allegation of violation of a rule, regulation, or procedure is received, and the established administrative review process to terminate the Residence Hall Contract and Handbook, is initiated, the resident will be provided the following procedural safeguards: (a) notice of the violation charged and (b) an opportunity to present his/her version of the incident.
+Administrative action by ORL under this Contract may range from a verbal or written warning to termination of residential housing contract.
+These administrative actions taken may not result in a disciplinary record.
+Students who are released from housing as a result of Housing Review are not eligible for refund or credit of charges. - 3.
 When disciplinary action is taken, procedures defined with the Code of Conduct apply. - 4.
 The Vice President for Student Affairs, or authorized designee in his/her absence, may temporarily suspend a resident from the residence halls pending administrative and/or disciplinary action when, in the judgement of the Director, ORL or his/her designee, the student may constitute a threat to him/herself and/or to the person or property of another.
 Students should refer to the Code of Conduct for further clarification.